bioexcel/qmmm_benchmark_suite/README.md

 ### CP2K QM/MM kernel

-These benchmark the performance of the CP2K QM/MM kernel, qmmm_forces_with_gaussian_LG, in isolation for the sake of convenient performance analysis and optimisation.
+These benchmark the performance of the CP2K QM/MM subroutine qmmm_forces_with_gaussian_LG isolated from the CP2K codebase.
 This subroutine computes the contribution to the forces due to the long range part of the QM/MM potential using the Gaussian Expansion of the Electrostatic Potential (GEEP) with periodic boundary conditions.
+As described in previous deliverable D1.2 including in [9], it and closely related routines are large contributors to overall CP2K QM/MM simulation runtime and isolating it in a kernel facilitates performance analysis and optimisation.
+As many of the QM/MM routines have a similar structure, optimisations made here can be tested before implementation into related routines.

+The version of qmmm_forces_with_gaussian_LG included in the benchmark suite kernel code includes OpenMP threading optimisations developed by BioExcel and reported in the CP2K section of this deliverable.

-The kernel benchmarks were created by running the corresponding whole application benchmark in order to generate the data that feeds into the kernel on a single MPI rank.
-This means that the data will be dependent on the rank it was generated by, and the total number of processes used.
-This benchmark runs the kernel subroutine in serial in a way that is representative of the single originating MPI rank in the parallel execution context.
-The code and instructions to generate the relevant data can be found in the /tools directory of the benchmark suite.
+The kernel benchmarks were created by running the corresponding whole application benchmark using a modified version of CP2K that generates the data that feeds into the kernel on a single MPI rank.
+The data therefore depends on the rank it was generated by and the total number of processes used.
+The kernel benchmarks run the subroutine in serial in a way that is representative of its execution by a single MPI rank in the original parallel execution context.
+The CP2K code modifications and instructions to regenerate the relevant data (or indeed generate new kernel benchmarks) can be found in the /tools directory of the benchmark suite.

-For each system, this required data is provided in the /data directory.
+The data required to run each kernel benchmark is provided in the /data directory.
 The code to run the benchmark itself is provided in the /src directory, and the required Makefile is found in the top level of the kernel benchmark.
 The /outputs directory contains the force output from running the kernel benchmark and can be used to check the correctness of any changes made to the kernel.

-When run, a kernel benchmark proceeds by reading in the generated data and then calling the kernel in question, qmmm_forces_with_gaussian_LG, to calculate the forces.
-The forces are written out in order to check for correctness and the run time for the kernel subroutine itself is reported using the system_clock().
+When run, the kernel benchmark proceeds by reading in the generated data, and then calls qmmm_forces_with_gaussian_LG to calculate the forces.
+The forces are written out in order to check correctness, and the run time for the kernel subroutine itself is reported.
-This benchmark is designed to run using OpenMP and can be used to determine the speed up on a single process as a function of the number of threads used.

 ### GROMACS+CP2K QM/MM MD

 These benchmark the GROMACS/CP2K interface for performing a QM/MM MD simulation.
 GROMACS is the main driver for the interface, with libcp2k called to calculate the QM/MM energies and forces each MD step.
-Input parameters are passed through the cp2k.inp file, which is used to generate a force environment within CP2K.
-This is maintained throughout the simulation and is used to improve the performance by using the density function from the previous step to extrapolate the wavefunction of the next step (using the always stable predictor corrector method - ASPC).
+CP2K input parameters are passed through the cp2k.inp file, which is used to generate a force environment within CP2K.
+This is maintained throughout the simulation, which aids performance by enabling the reuse of density function from the previous step to extrapolate the wavefunction of the next step (using the always stable predictor corrector method - ASPC).
 At each step, updated atomic positions are passed from GROMACS through calls to libcp2k and the atomic forces and the